Skip to main content

 Experimental research enables researchers to conduct studies that provide specific, definitive answers to questions and hypotheses.

-Researchers can test Independent variables in controlled settings to:
+Researchers can test independent variables in controlled settings to:

 • Test the effectiveness of a new medication

-• Design better products for consumers
+• for consumers

 • Answer questions about human health and behavior

-Types of experimental research designs
+Types of experimental

 There are three main types of experimental research design.
-The research type you use will depend on the criteria of your experiment, your research budget, and environmental limitations.
+The type you use will depend on the criteria of your experiment, your research budget, and environmental limitations.

 Pre-experimental research design

-During research, you observe one or more groups after applying a treatment to test whether the treatment causes any change.
+You observe one or more groups after applying a treatment to test whether the treatment causes any change.

 The three subtypes of pre-experimental research design are: